wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 %prod.quarkus.datasource.jdbc.url=jdbc:postgresql://${DB_HOST}/${DB_DATABASE}
 ```

 Quarkus also supports the use of [property expressions][10].
-For instance, if your application is running on Kubernetes, you might want to specify the  datasource username and password via a Secret.
+For instance, if your application is running on Kubernetes, you might want to specify the datasource username and password via a secret.
 In this case, use the `${PROP_NAME}` expression format to refer to the property that was set in the file.
 Those expressions are evaluated when they are read.
-The property names are either specified in the `application.properties` file or can come from environment variables.
+The property names are either specified in the `application.properties` file or come from environment variables.

 Now your application is prepared for CI/CD and for production (see later in this book).